Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/werewolf.md

 NoteIcon: monster
 BestiaryType: humanoid (human, shapechanger)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 211, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Werewolf](2-Mechanics/CLI/bestiary/humanoid/werewolf.md)
 *Source: Monster Manual p.
 211, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries.
 Available in the SRD and the Basic Rules.*